Uber wants all its London drivers in electric cars by 2025

 The company is still trying to rebuild ties with the city after its license was revoked amid criticisms over its bullying of regulators.
 Much of the damage was done under previous CEO Travis Kalanick before he was booted out of the company last year.
 Khosrowshahi has been on an apology tour of sorts since being hired just over a year ago and has made getting Uber back into London a priority.
 This summer, the company received a temporary license allowing it to restart service.

-The new plan seems intended to continue building up more goodwill.
+The new plan seems intended to continue building up goodwill.
 It calls for charging a “clean air fee” of 15p ($.19) per mile on each trip in London, money that will be used to help drivers eventually buy electric cars.

 Uber says the more miles drivers accumulate, the more financial assistance they will receive toward electric car purchases.
 The company estimates someone driving 40 hours per week could possibly receive £3,000 ($3,894) in two years.